helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 2. Using `git fetch`, we fetched the work in the main master branch, asking for the **master** branch from the `upstream` remote.
 3. Using `git rebase`, we rebased the content of the upstream/master branch on top of the currently selected branch which is our own master.

-**Note**: Although it's not absolutely required to keep a carbon-copy of the main master in your forked repo, I find it more handy and less error prone to always rebase against a forked master rather than the main one.
+**Note**: Although it's not absolutely required to keep a carbon-copy of the main master in your forked repo, I find it more handy and less error-prone to always rebase against a forked master rather than the main one.

 Let's check the git history: